CosmoLike/cocoa/Cocoa/external_modules/code/README.md

 ## :interrobang: FAQ: How to switch the default CAMB/CLASS? (the not-so-easy way :heavy_exclamation_mark: :scream: :heavy_exclamation_mark:) <a name="appendix_new_camb_class_medium"></a>

-If users want to create their own `setup_camb.sh` and `compile_camb.sh` scripts so they can work seamlessly with multiple modified Boltznman codes, they need to follow the steps below.
+If users want to create their own `setup_camb.sh` and `compile_camb.sh` scripts to work seamlessly with multiple modified Boltzmann codes, they must follow the steps below.
 Here, we assume the users want to create a new modified CAMB named CAMBQ (the modified class case is similar).

 **Step :one::** Copy the setup and compile scripts.